markolson/storyboard/README.md

 # Storyboard

 Read the TV and Movies you don't have time to watch.
+Given a video file, it will generate a PDF (or soon, ePub and Mobi) containing every scene change and line of dialog.

 ## Storyboard

 ![Seinfeld](http://i.imgur.com/lTRuC.jpg)

-Storyboard is _very much_ a work in progress, and only works (most of) some of the time.
+Storyboard is _very much_ a work in progress, though it works most of the time.
 Using it is simple:

-    storyboard /path/to/video-file.mkv
+    $ storyboard /path/to/video-file.mkv

-Storyboard will try to generate a file at `/path/to/video-file.pdf` containing the final product. ePub and Mobi support will come later.
+Storyboard will try to generate a file at `/path/to/video-file.pdf` containing the final product.
+Simiarly, you can pass in the path to a folder containing multiple files and it will output a PDF for each video it finds.

+    $ ls "~/TV/ShowName/Season 1"
+    ShowName.1x01.EpisodeName.mkv    ShowName.1x02.AnotherEpisode.mkv    ShowName.1x03.ThirdEp.mkv
+    $ storyboard "~/TV/ShowName/Season 1"
+    $ ls .
+    ShowName.1x01.EpisodeName.pdf    ShowName.1x02.AnotherEpisode.pdf    ShowName.1x03.ThirdEp.pdf

 You can see available commands by running the program without any options